libra2org/libra2-core/libra2-move/framework/CONTRIBUTING.md

 ## Overview

-Every state change in the Aptos blockchain occurs via executing a Move *entry function* or a *script* embedded in a [SignedTransaction](../../types/src/transaction/mod.rs).
+Every state change in the Libra2 blockchain occurs via executing a Move *entry function* or a *script* embedded in a [SignedTransaction](../../types/src/transaction/mod.rs).
 Entry functions and scripts invoke procedures of Move *modules* that update published *resources*.
 The Move standard library consists of [modules](modules/) initially published in the genesis transaction.

 ## Environment Setup

-Start by following the general Aptos setup advice [here](../../CONTRIBUTING.md).
+Start by following the general Libra2 setup advice [here](../../CONTRIBUTING.md).
 Nothing else is strictly required, but you may want to consider a Move syntax highlighter for your editor (asking it to interpret `.move` files as Rust source is a decent start).

 <!-- TODO: editor-specific suggestions, bash aliases -->